nish572/Sol-Engine/README.md

   - This component is responsible for defining the body type to be set for physics.
   - User-modifiable properties include the body type (Kinematic which are bodies unaffected by gravity, Dynamic which are bodies affected by gravity, and Static which are bodies that can be collided with if the entity is given a collider component but will not be affected by gravity or physics simulations).
 Additionally, the user can toggle whether an entity with this body can be rotated by physics or not, which is useful if creating something like a platformer player that shouldn't rotate off of platforms for example.
 - **Collider**
-  - This component is responsible for holding the specific data for the physics bodies collider, and is used to help define the physics body for physics simulations.
+  - This component is responsible for holding the specific data for the physics body's collider, and is used to help define the physics body for physics simulations.
-  - User-modifiable properties include the shape of the collider (Box, or Circle), as well as the dimensions (width and height for a Box, or radius for a Circle) and the density/friction/destitution.
+  - User-modifiable properties include the shape of the collider (Box, or Circle), as well as the dimensions (width and height for a Box, or radius for a Circle) and the density/friction/restitution.
   - Additionally there is a visibility toggle to allow the collision shape to be rendered as a wireframe in the playtest scene window, which is useful as a collision box editor.
   - Please note that setting the dimensions affects the mass of a physics body (which affects how much forces/impulses/torques affect the body), but the density can be modified to counter or enhance this.
 Default values for friction and restitution are provided but may be modified if the user wishes differing effects.
 - **Input**